tiny8877/okta.github.io/_source/_docs/api/getting_started/design_principles.md

 Used for deleting resources.

 > Any PUT or POST request with no Content-Length header nor a body will return a 411 error.
 To get around this, include a `Content-Length: 0` header

-## Client Request Context

-Okta will derive client request context directly from the HTTP request headers and client TCP socket.
-Request context is used to evaluate policies such as **Okta Sign-On Policy** and provide client information for [troubleshooting and auditing](../resources/events#client-objecttype) purposes.

-### User Agent

-Okta supports the standard `User-Agent` HTTP header to identify the user's browser or application.
-Always send a `User-Agent` string to uniquely identify your client application and version such as `Oktaprise/1.1`.

-> If your application is acting as a gateway or proxy, you should forward the `User-Agent` of the originating client with your API requests.

-### IP Address

-The **public IP address** of your application will be automatically used as the client IP address for your request.
-Okta supports the standard `X-Forwarded-For` HTTP header to forward the originating client's IP address if your application is behind a proxy server or acting as a login portal or gateway.

-> The **public IP address** of your trusted web application must be whitelisted in your [org's network security settings](https://help.okta.com/en/prod/Content/Topics/Security/Security_Network.htm) as a trusted gateway in order to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header.

-### Accept Language

-The `Accept-Language` HTTP header advertises which languages the client is able to understand, for example `Accept-Language: en-US'.
-Include it if it is available.

-### Device Fingerprint

-The `X-Device-Fingerprint` HTTP header supplies the device fingerprint used in an authentication request.

 ## Errors